 Studies consistently show racial, ethnic, and gender diversity leads to greater team performance in decision-making and financial results.
 Startup company teams with at least one woman performed 63% better than all male teams.
 And in times of crisis, McKinsey research shows, women employ more of the leadership qualities organizations need, and their organizations perform better during and after crises.

 “We challenge our fellow grantmakers — especially climate and clean energy funders — to join us in making philanthropic funding reflect the diversity of American leadership.
 They can start by pledging at least 10 percent of their funding to groups led by women of color.”

-— Sarah Shanley Hope, Executive Director, The Solutions Project
+— Sarah Shanley Hope, Former Executive Director, The Solutions Project